dthyresson/polo/README.md

 in your ``.env`` file.

-Be sure to install ImageMagick
+Be sure to install ImageMagick for Paperclip photo attachments.

     brew install imagemagick

-and have the lastest libtool
+and have the lastest libtool since Paperclip require this.

     brew install libtool